Installing a Promise

 Once the jenkins-operator deployment is ready, press Ctrl+C to exit the watch mode.

-Great!
-The Jenkins Promise installation is now complete.
-It is time to switch roles for a moment and become the developer requesting a new Jenkins Resource.
+It is now time to switch roles for a moment, and imagine you are a developer who wants to request a new Jenkins Resource.

 Request a Resource from a Promised service